THE BLESSING OF THE PAINTINGS

-Geshe Lungrig was born in 1974, in Khyungpo, located in Kham, eastern Tibet.
+Geshe Lungrig was born in 1974, in Khyungpo, Kham, in eastern Tibet.
 When he was young, he took care of his family’s domestic animals as a nomad during summer time.
 In winter time, he studied at the village school.

-Later, Geshe Lungrig was blessed by his family’s neighbour, the Dzogchen practitioner called Yogi Tsugpu Özer, who realized the rainbow body in 1983.
+Later, Geshe Lungrig was blessed by his family’s neighbour, the Dzogchen practitioner called Yogi Tsugpu Özer Rinpoche, who realized the Rainbow Body in 1983.
 Geshe Lungrig received many teachings from him: the Three Heart Mantras, Long Life Mantras, empowerments, and transmissions.

 At the age of thirteen, Geshe Lungrig entered Yungdrung Tengye Ling Monastery.
 He met there the 26th Abbot Sherab Gelek Rinpoche.
 From him, Geshe Lungrig received many teachings, empowerments, transmissions and all the basic knowledge about rituals, musical instruments, etc. After that, Geshe Lungrig became a monk.
 Later, his elder brother became the 27th Abbot (Khenpo Rinpoche) of the monastery and Geshe Lungrig continued his studies under his guidance.

 During his studies at Yungdrung Tengye Ling Monastery, Geshe Lungrig accomplished the 900 000 accumulations of the Preliminary Practices and hundred days of the main essential calm abiding meditation practice (shamatha).
 He completed the Phowa practice two times, as well as hundred days of tummo practice and the dark retreat practice in combination with meditation training.
 During this time he also received many teachings, transmissions and empowerments.